Set Theory in the Foundation of Math; Internal Classes and External Sets: Appendix. Some Other Applications. ZFC Axioms.

-ZFC axioms are sometimes given to undergraduates in an unintuitive,\\ hard to remember list.
-Setting them in three pairs seems to help intuition.

-} Sets with a given ST property $F$ (possibly with parameters $c$) are said to form a \trm {class} $\{x:F_c(x)\}$.
-They may or may not form a set, but only sets are the domain of ZFC variables.
+ZFC axioms are sometimes given to undergraduates in an unintuitive, hard to remember list.\\ Setting them in three pairs seems to help intuition.\\ Sets with a given set theory property $F$ (possibly with parameters $c$) form a \trm {class} $\{x:F_c(x)\}$.\\ They may or may not form a set, but only sets are the domain of ZFC variables.